XV (King's X album)

-XV is the twelfth studio album by American metal band King's X, released in May 2008.
+XV is the twelfth studio album by American rock band King's X, released in May 2008.
 It is the band's second album after 2005's Ogre Tones to chart on the Billboard 200, peaking at No. 145.
 The album also charted on the Independent Albums chart (peaking at No. 12) and Billboard Comprehensive Albums (peaking at No. 167).
 The Roman numeral XV means 15, as this is their 15th album, counting live albums and compilations.
 Although King's X had continued to be active in the years after its release, XV was the band's last studio album until the 2022 release of their follow-up record Three Sides of One.